National Simplicity Day 2021: History, Significance and Celebration

 "As you simplify your life, the laws of the universe will be simpler". - Henry David Thoreau

 Henry David Thoreau was an American author, an environmentalist, philosopher, naturalist, poet, historian, surveyor, and transcendentalist.
 He is best known for his book Walden which is a reflection upon simple living in natural surroundings and his essay Resistance to Civil Government also known as Civil Disobedience, an argument for disobedience to an unjust state.

 National Simplicity Day: History

 National Simplicity Day was born out of a need to be free from the complications of the world and to allow ourselves to just be simple.
-This day focuses to step away from the technology, unnecessary stress and to enjoy life in a simple way as it is.
+This day focuses to step away from technology, unnecessary stress and enjoying life in a simple way as it is.
 Don't make life complicated.

 “Simplicity is the essence of happiness.”– Cedric Bledsoe

 “Enjoy the little things, for one day you may look back and realize they were the big things.”– Robert Brault

 Walden book of Henry David Thoreau: At a Glance